fa7ad/fa7ad.github.io/data/posts/03_fp-higher-order-functions.md

 ### Usage

-This comes in handy when you need to make a collection of things from an existing collection by keeping values that meet a certain criteria.
+This comes in handy when you need to make a collection of things from an existing collection by keeping values that meet a certain criterion.

 ## fold (reduce)